 On some models, the front driver and passenger seats may be equipped with heaters in both the seat cushions and seatbacks.
+The controls for the front heated seats are located on the center instrument panel area.

 You can choose from HIGH, LOW or OFF heat settings.
 Amber indicator lights in each switch indicate the level of heat in use.
 Two indicator lights will illuminate for HIGH, one for LOW and none for OFF.